-After STREET FIGHT, Curry was the Director and Producer, as well as one of the Cinematographers and Editors of the feature documentary, RACING DREAMS.
+Racing Dreams: After STREET FIGHT, Curry was the Director and Producer, as well as one of the Cinematographers and Editors of the feature documentary, RACING DREAMS.

-Both STREET FIGHT and RACING DREAMS are included in the top 30 of Rotten Tomatoes' list of Best Reviewed Documentaries.
+Both STREET FIGHT and RACING DREAMS are included in the top 50 of Rotten Tomatoes' list of Best Reviewed Documentaries.

 Curry has appeared as a guest on television and radio numerous times, including Charlie Rose, NPR's Morning Edition, ABC's Nightline, PBS's The Tavis Smiley Show, and others.
-He has been a guest lecturer at Harvard, Duke, Columbia, NYU, and other colleges, and he has served on juries for the International Documentary Association, the Tribeca Film Festival, Hot Docs Film Festival, Full Frame Documentary Festival, and the Gotham Awards.
+He has been a guest lecturer at Harvard, Duke, Columbia, NYU, and other colleges, and he has served on juries for the International Documentary Association, the Tribeca Film Festival, Hot Docs Film Festival, Full Frame Documentary Festival, AFI/Silverdocs, and the Gotham Awards.

-Before making STREET FIGHT, Marshall worked for a number of years at Icon Nicholson, a New York multimedia design firm, where he produced and directed interactive documentaries and websites for the Mashantucket Pequot Museum, the Metropolitan Museum of Art, and others.
+Before making films, Curry worked for a number of years at a New York multimedia design firm, where he produced and directed interactive documentaries and websites for the Mashantucket Pequot Museum, the Metropolitan Museum of Art, and others.
 Prior to that, he taught English in Guanajuato, Mexico, worked in public radio, and taught government in Washington DC.

 He is a graduate of Swarthmore College where he studied Comparative Religion and was a Eugene Lang Scholar.
 He was also a Jane Addams Fellow at Indiana University's Center on Philanthropy, where he wrote about the history, philosophy, and economics of non-profits.